Petroleum Engineering Graduate Program

 A variety of properties of fluids from oil and gas reservoirs are measured for realistic conditions of elevated temperature and pressure.
 This laboratory accentuates principles studied in lectures.

-Graduates of the program are in high demand in private industry, as evidenced by the strong job market and high salaries.
 The petroleum industry offers a wide range of employment opportunities for Mines petroleum engineering students during summer breaks and after graduation.
 Exciting experiences range from field work in producing oil and gas fields to office jobs in small towns or large cities.
 Worldwide travel and overseas assignments are available for interested students.

 One of our objectives in the Petroleum Engineering Department is to prepare students to succeed in an energy industry that is evolving into an industry working with many energy sources.
 Besides developing technical competence in petroleum engineering, you will learn how your education can help you contribute to the development of alternative energy sources.
 In addition to exciting careers in the petroleum industry, many of our graduates find rewarding careers in the environmental arena, law, medicine, business and many other walks of life.